FishGDPS-Revival-Project/GMDPrivateFishRevival/README.md

 This project has been **archived**.
 There won't be any more updates to this repository due to FishGDPS shutting down.

-R.I.P FishGDPS, i guess (2025-2025)
+R.I.P FishGDPS, i guess (2025-2025) and hello FishGDPS Revival Project (2026)
 ------
-# FishGDPS' GMDPrivateServer
+# FishGDPS' GMDPrivateServer (Revival Project)

 ////////////////////////////////////////